berhir/AutoMapperOptions/README.md

 - *AutoMapperOptions.Extensions.Microsoft.DependencyInjection:* Extension methods to register and configure AutoMapper
 - *AutoMapperOptions.Module1:* Sample module that registers a service and an AutoMapper profile
 - *AutoMapperOptions.Module2:* Sample module that contains the code from the AutoMapper [TestApp](https://github.com/AutoMapper/AutoMapper.Extensions.Microsoft.DependencyInjection/tree/master/src/TestApp) to demonstrate the differences
+- *AutoMapperOptions.Module3:* Same as Module2, but this module gets registered via assembly scanning